catherinelee95/ErrorProneExtension/MyBugChecker/README.md

 ## Getting Started

 There are two options for setting up error-prone.
-A fork at [catherinelee95/error-prone](https://github.com/catherinelee95/error-prone.git) is available and already set up.
+A fork at [catherinelee95/error-prone](https://github.com/catherinelee95/error-prone.git) is available and already inclues our bug checker.
 Alternatively, it is possible to clone the original error-prone project [google/error-prone](https://github.com/google/error-prone).

 ### Option 1: Setting Up google/error-prone